Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9 - WHIZ News

 TAMPA, Fla.
-(AP) — Tom Brady made his seventh Super Bowl title look familiar – despite moving south to a new team and conference during a pandemic.
+(AP) — Tom Brady made the Buccaneers, their fans and their city believe from the moment he arrived in Tampa Bay.

+With help from old friend Rob Gronkowsk and a ferocious defense, Brady and the Buccaneers are Super Bowl champions.

-Brady threw two touchdown passes to old friend Rob Gronkowski and one to good pal Antonio Brown, and the Tampa Bay Buccaneers routed Patrick Mahomes and Kansas City 31-9 on their home field in Super Bowl 55 on Sunday.
+Brady threw two touchdown passes to Gronkowski and one to good pal Antonio Brown, and the Buccaneers routed Patrick Mahomes and Kansas City 31-9 on their home field in Super Bowl 55 on Sunday.

+“You get this far and you wanna get the job done and we did it,” Brady said.
+“We just believed.
+I”m so proud of the guys.”

+Despite moving south to a new team and conference during a pandemic, Brady didn’t slow down at age 43.

 Stunningly, it was easier than any of his previous Super Bowl victories, which came by an average margin of five points.
 Mahomes lost by double digits for the first time in his four-year career.